rayusamBoy/Laravel_tenancy_sms/README.md

 See [contributing](https://github.com/rayusamBoy/Laravel_tenancy_sms/blob/main/CONTRIBUTING.md).

-## Appreciation
+## Acknowledgement

 This project is based on the [lav_sms](https://github.com/4jean/lav_sms) project by [4jean](https://github.com/4jean).
-This is my personal modification and adaptation of the original project.
-I would like to express my appreciation to him and to everyone who contributes.
+It contains my personal modifications and adaptations of the original project.
+I would like to express my sincere gratitude to 4jean and to everyone who contributes.

 ## License